 Together with other major manufacturers, we are members of the Conflict Free Sourcing Initiative ("CFSI") that is working to develop conflict-free supply chains.
-In addition, we have established a records retention policy with respect to relevant documents.
+We have established a records retention policy with respect to relevant documents.
+We continue to support the development of a common Conflict Minerals Reporting Template to better allow for digital information-sharing systems.